Tomographer/tomographer/README.md

   - [Python 2.7 or Python 3](http://www.python.org/)
   - [Eigen3 library ≥ 3.3](http://eigen.tuxfamily.org/)

-In both cases a recent C++ compiler is required as some C++11 features and elements of its standard library are used.
+In any case a recent C++ compiler is required as some C++11 features and elements of its standard library are used.

 Tested on Linux/Ubuntu, Mac OS X and Windows (MinGW32).